 From the day you arrive until you finish your program, you will have various opportunities to participate in activities and settle into life at RMIT.

-Our 'Making Connections’ mentoring program provides support by experienced students.
+The First 30 Days program provides support by experienced students.
 You will get to know your campus, meet other students, connect with staff, discover Melbourne and even have fun while studying.

 Free study support